srmainwaring/asv_wave_sim/README.md

 The branch `gz-marine` represents a major reworking of the wave simulation code originally developed for Gazebo9 and Gazebo11.
 It attempts to be compliant with the naming conventions used in the community note: [A new era for Gazebo](https://community.gazebosim.org/t/a-new-era-for-gazebo/1356).

-A number of features available in the original version, such as updating parameters via messages, have not been fully migrated to Gazebo Sim.
-On the other hand there are new features from the `feature/fft_waves` development branch that have been included, such as Ocean tiling and different wave generation methods.

-There are changes in the way that the wave parameters need to be set, and it may not be possible to avoid breaking the existing interface used to specify trochoidal waves.
+The simulation includes new features such as Ocean tiling and different wave generation methods.
+There are some changes in the way that the wave parameters need to be set, but as far possible we have attempted to retain compatibility with the Gazebo 11 version.
+Further details are described below.

 The library has additional dependencies on two FFT libraries: